-The FFYs 2018-22 TIP Regional Target Program highway investments will add 76 lane miles of bicycle facilities, add 12 miles of new sidewalk, and improve intermodal connections and/or access to transit at 24 locations.
+The FFYs 2018-22 TIP Regional Target Program highway investments will add 70 lane miles of bicycle facilities, add 12 miles of new sidewalk, and improve intermodal connections and/or access to transit at 24 locations.
 In addition, these investments would result in about 9,700 hours of reduced daily vehicle delay.2

-The FFYs 2018-22 TIP Regional Target Program will add five lane miles of bicycle lanes, three miles of sidewalk infrastructure, and improve access to transit along four corridors.
-Combined, these Intersection Improvements investments are expected to result in 1,980 hours of reduced daily vehicle delay.
+The FFYs 2018-22 TIP Regional Target Program will add five lane miles of bicycle lanes, three miles of sidewalk infrastructure, and improve intermodal connection and/or access to transit as part of four projects.
+Combined, these Intersection Improvements investments are expected to result in more than 1,970 hours of reduced daily vehicle delay.